-- 20.21.
+- 19.23.
 Each inspector shall carry a document of identity issued by the port CPC.
 In accordance with domestic laws, port CPC inspectors may examine all relevant areas, decks and rooms of the fishing vessel, catches processed or otherwise, nets or other fishing gears, equipment both technical and electronic, records of transmissions and any relevant documents, including fishing logbooks, Cargo Manifests and Mates Receipts and landing declarations in case of transshipment, which they deem necessary to ensure compliance with the IATTC Resolutions.
-They may take copies of any documents considered relevant, and they may also question the Master and any other person on the vessel being inspected. - 21.22.
-Inspections shall involve the monitoring of the landing or transshipment and include a cross-check between the quantities by species notified in the prior notification message in paragraph 14 and held on board.
-Inspections shall be carried out in such a way that the fishing vessel suffers the minimum interference and inconvenience, and that degradation of the quality of the catch is avoided to the extent practicable. - 22.23.
-On completion of the inspection, the port CPC inspector shall provide the Master of the foreign fishing vessel with the inspection report containing the findings of the inspection, including possible subsequent measures that could be taken by the port CPC competent authority, to be signed by The inspector and the Master.
+They may take copies of any documents considered relevant, and they may also question the Master and any other person on the vessel being inspected. - 20.24.
+Inspections shall involve the monitoring of the landing or transshipment and include a cross-check between the quantities by species notified in the prior notification message in paragraph 14-18 and and the quantities which are landed, transhipped or held on board by the vessels.
+Inspections shall be carried out in such a way that the fishing vessel suffers the minimum interference and inconvenience, and that degradation of the quality of the catch is avoided to the extent practicable. - 21.25.
+On completion of the inspection, the port CPC inspector shall provide the Master of the foreign fishing vessel with the inspection report containing the findings of the inspection, including possible subsequent measures that could be taken by the port CPC competent authority of the CPC.
+The inspector and the Master shall sign the report and a copy of the report shall be provided to the Master.
 The Master's signature shall serve only as acknowledgement of the receipt of a copy of the report.
 The Master shall be given the opportunity to add any comments or objection to the report, to contact the competent authority of the flag CPC.
-A copy of the report shall be provided to the Master. - 23.24.
-The port CPC shall transmit a copy of the inspection report to the IATTC Director no later than 14 days following the date of completion of the inspection.
-If the inspection report cannot be transmitted within 14 days, the port CPC should notify the IATTC Directorwithin the 14 day time period the reasons for the delay and when the report will be submitted. - 24.25.
-CPCs shall take necessary action to ensure that Masters facilitate safe access to the fishing vessel, cooperate with the competent authority of the port CPC, facilitate the inspection and communication and not obstruct, intimidate or interfere, or cause other persons to obstruct, intimidate or interfere with port CPC inspectors in the execution of their duties.
+A copy of the report shall be provided to the Master. - 22.26.
+The port CPC shall transmit a copy of the inspection report electronically or by other means to the flag CPC point of contact and the IATTC Director no later than 14 days following the date of completion of the inspection.
+If the inspection report cannot be transmitted within 14 days, the port CPC should notify the IATTC Directorwithin the 14 day time period the reasons for the delay and when the report will be submitted. - 23.27.
+Flag CPCs shall take necessary action to ensure that Masters facilitate safe access to the fishing vessel, cooperate with the competent authority of the port CPC, facilitate the inspection and communication and not obstruct, intimidate or interfere, or cause other persons to obstruct, intimidate or interfere with port CPC inspectors in the execution of their duties.